 Each year the School is also able to award two or three Music Scholarships.
-Candidates for a Music Scholarship are required to do an audition for the Director of Music and other music staff.
-Candidates apply for a Music Scholarship as part of their application and formal and informal guidance is given to potential candidates about the necessary standard.
+Candidates for a Music Scholarship are required to audition for the Director of Music and other music staff.
+Candidates apply for a Music Scholarship as part of their application and formal and informal guidance is given to potential candidates about the necessary standard (candidates are generally required to have passed Grade 5 and be working towards at least Grade 6 in their primary instrument).